UNM Online Handbook

 Dual Majors

+First majors are tracked in Banner.
 A student pursuing a dual degree, where the second degree is an AOP, is noted in Banner only by their first degree.
 UNM Online has no sure way to confirm whether a student has a second degree in an AOP.
-The College/School is strongly encouraged to update UNM Online about AOP dual majors by emailing aop@unm.edu.
+The college/school is strongly encouraged to update UNM Online about AOP second majors by emailing aop@unm.edu.

 Who May Register

-AOP course sections are exclusively for AOP majors who are billed at AOP tuition rates.
+AOP courses are for AOP majors who are billed at AOP tuition rates.
 AOP tuition is different from in-state tuition.
 AOP students are welcome to enroll in non-AOP courses, although they will be billed at UNM’s residential tuition rates.
 Non-AOP majors may not register for, or receive an override into, an AOP section.

 Registration Restrictions